On $m$-Kropina Finsler Metrics of Scalar Flag Curvature

+In \cite{SYa1}, we show that an $n(\ge 2)$-dimensional $m$-Kropina metric ($m\ne -1$) of constant flag curvature is locally Minkowskian.
+In \cite{Y3}, we prove that an $n(\ge 3)$-dimensional locally projectively flat $m$-Kropina metric ($m\ne -1$) is locally Minkowskian.
+Therefore, Theorem \ref{th1} generalizes the corresponding results in \cite{SYa1} \cite{Y3}.
+Besides, we indicate that a two-dimensional Douglas $m$-Kropina metric ($m\ne -1$) is locally Minkowskian (\cite{Y1}).

-When $m=-1$, $F=\alpha^2/\beta$ is a Kropina metric.
-In Section \ref{sec4} below, we respectively give a general characterization for Kropina metrics which are of scalar flag curvature and locally projectively flat in dimension $n\ge 3$ (see Theorem \ref{th41} and Theorem \ref{prop40} below), and then in Section \ref{sec5}, we use Theorem \ref{th41} to prove again the known result for Kropina metrics of constant flag curvature (see Corollary \ref{cor61}).
-However, it seems very difficult to classify Kropina metrics of scalar flag curvature, even when they are of locally projectively flat (cf. \cite{Y1} \cite{Y3}).
-In the following, we will show some methods, including some applications of Corollary \ref{prop41} below, of constructing non-trivial Kropina metrics of scalar flag curvature.
+The case $m=-1$ will be much more complicated.
+In Section \ref{sec4} below, we give respective characterizations by some PDEs for a Kropina metric to be of scalar flag curvature and locally projectively flat in dimension $n\ge 3$ (see Theorem \ref{th41} and Theorem \ref{prop40} below).
+In Section \ref{sec5}, we use Theorem \ref{th41} to prove the known local classification for a Kropina metric of constant flag curvature (see Corollary \ref{cor61}).
+However, it is difficult to determine the local structure of a Kropina metric of scalar flag curvature, even if it is locally projectively flat (cf. \cite{Y1} \cite{Y3}).
+Here we will show some methods (including using Corollary \ref{prop41} below) of constructing non-trivial Kropina metrics of scalar flag curvature.